 Of the 25 t CO2e spent on purchases, the 4 largest categories (in blue, red, yellow and green) are our most important partners (software development, accounting, lawyers, ...) excluding direct employees.
 These represent 23.3 tons CO2e out of a total of 25.
 This is a more than half of our global emissions.

 It is clearly about our most important room for manoeuvre for this year.
-It should be noted that the evaluation of carbon emissions of these partners is not based on real data, but on a scale linking expenses (in euros) and average carbon emissions by sector.
+Please note that carbon emissions assessment of these partners is not done on a real basis, but on the basis of a scale linking expenses (in euros) and average carbon emissions by sector.

 So there are several ways toimprove this score next year :